hitesh05/Algorithms-Diary/README.md

 # Algorithms-Diary
-Notes for Algorithms course at IIIT Hyderabad
+Algorithms handbook made as part of a project for the Algorithms course at IIIT Hyderabad.